- What is breast cancer

 - Referrals to treatment

-Each state’s Department of Health will have information on how to contact the nearest CDC screening and early detection program in your area.
-For more information, please contact the CDC at 1-800-CDC-INFO (1-800-232-4636) or through their website at www.cdc.gov/cancer.
+Each state’s Department of Health will have information on how to contact the nearest NBCCEDP screening and early detection program in your area.
+To learn more, contact the CDC at 1-800-CDC-INFO (1-800-232-4636) or online at www.cdc.gov/cancer/nbccedp.